Course Syllabus

 Friday, Mar 9 First Progress Presentations

-Monday, Mar 12 L15: Search in Continuous Spaces and First Progress Presentations
+Monday, Mar 12 L15: Search in Continuous Spaces Links to an external site. and First Progress Presentations

 Wednesday, Mar 14 Second Progress Presentations